Lattice + LoRa: messaging across kilometres.

 Reticulum (RNS) — the principled-cryptographer LoRa mesh

-A decentralised mesh stack built around strong cryptography and sovereignty over your own keys.
-Different layer to Lattice (RNS is a transport, Lattice is a messenger), highly compatible philosophy.
-Plan: parallel framing alongside Meshtastic, behind the same "use community LoRa networks" toggle. reticulum.network.
+A decentralised mesh stack built around strong cryptography and keeping control of your own keys.
+It sits at a different layer to Lattice (RNS is a transport, Lattice is a messenger), but the philosophy lines up well.
+The plan is parallel framing alongside Meshtastic, behind the same "use community LoRa networks" toggle. reticulum.network.

 The Things Network / Helium LoRaWAN — global emergency-beacon coverage

-~20,000 community-run TTN gateways and hundreds of thousands of Helium gateways already cover meaningful chunks of populated areas.
-Useless for chat (severe duty-cycle limits), perfect for the "I'm safe / queued message available" emergency beacon.
-Plan: opt-in emergency-beacon mode post-M16. thethingsnetwork.org.
+Around 20,000 community-run TTN gateways and hundreds of thousands of Helium gateways already cover meaningful chunks of populated areas.
+The duty-cycle limits make them useless for chat, but they're well suited to an "I'm safe / queued message available" emergency beacon.
+The plan is an opt-in emergency-beacon mode, post-M16. thethingsnetwork.org.

 Ultrasonic audio (ggwave-style) — last-resort no-radio fallback

-Phone speaker → microphone, a few hundred bps over near-ultrasonic audio.
-Works when Bluetooth and Wi-Fi are jammed, disabled, or simply unavailable; doesn't require pairing.
-Range is room-scale but real.
-Plan: shipped as a fallback transport in M17.
+Phone speaker to microphone, a few hundred bps over near-ultrasonic audio.
+It works when Bluetooth and Wi-Fi are jammed, switched off or just not there, and it needs no pairing.
+The range is room-scale but real.
+The plan is to ship it as a fallback transport in M17.

 Iridium SBD — anywhere on Earth, paid per message

-A LoRa dongle in idle-receive mode draws around 50 mA from the phone via USB.
-On a typical 4000 mAh phone, that's ~15–20% of battery per day on top of normal Lattice background cost.
-Active transmits are negligible (~30 ms each, a few times a day for a chat user).
+A LoRa dongle sitting in idle-receive mode draws around 50 mA from the phone over USB.
+On a typical 4000 mAh phone that works out at roughly 15–20% of battery a day on top of Lattice's normal background cost.
+The actual transmits barely register: about 30 ms each, a handful of times a day for someone using it to chat.

-We strongly recommend treating the dongle as an on-demand accessory: plug it in when you go on a hike, when an outage starts, when you're heading somewhere with no cell.
-Unplug it when you don't need it.
-A dedicated home-base phone left plugged in to a charger doesn't pay the cost — that's where always-on LoRa makes the most sense.
+So treat the dongle as an on-demand accessory.
+Plug it in for a hike, or when an outage starts, or when you're heading somewhere with no cell, and unplug it the rest of the time.
+A home-base phone that lives on a charger never feels the drain, which is where always-on LoRa makes the most sense.

 Buying checklist.